Redistricting Reforms Reduce Gerrymandering by Constraining Partisan Actors: Redistricting Commissions: Counterfactual Policy Analysis

 \section{Redistricting Commissions: Counterfactual Policy Analysis}

-What if redistricting reforms were adopted nationwide to constrain partisan actors?
+What if redistricting reforms were adopted nationwide?
 Redistricting commissions are the most commonly adopted map-drawing reform.
 A total of 15 states, including Michigan, New Jersey, and Arizona, currently use some form of commission.
-Advocates often argue that commissions can lead to fairer redistricting plans by further removing legislators from the process \citep[e.g.,][]{ocp}. \footnote{See also \href{https://www.peoplenotpoliticiansoregon.com/}{People Not Politicians Oregon} or Ohio's \href{https://citizensnotpoliticians.org/}{Citizens Not Politicians}}
+Advocates often argue that commissions can lead to fairer redistricting plans by further removing legislators from the process \citep[e.g.,][]{ocp}.\footnote{See also \href{https://www.peoplenotpoliticiansoregon.com/}{People Not Politicians Oregon} or Ohio's \href{https://citizensnotpoliticians.org/}{Citizens Not Politicians}.}

+In this section, we conduct a counterfactual policy analysis of the nationwide adoption of redistricting commissions.
+Though hypothetical, counterfactual policy analyses are useful tools for evaluating institutional reform proposals \citep{cervas2019presidential}.
+Our approach is well suited for this analysis, in part because commissions can vary drastically in the extent to which they limit the influence of partisan actors.